kplabs-pl/ESA-ADB/README.md

 - Mission1: Mission1_semisupervised_prep_from_raw.py
 - Mission2: Mission2_semisupervised_prep_from_raw.py

-The scripts generate all necessary files in data/preprocessed/multivariate folders and add records to data/preprocessed/datasets.csv if necessary (records for ESA-ADB are already added as a part of this repository)
+The scripts generate all necessary files to data/preprocessed/multivariate folders and add records to data/preprocessed/datasets.csv if necessary (records for ESA-ADB are already added as a part of this repository).
+Note that the preprocessing may take a few hours on a standard PC.

 ## Environment setup